 That’s basically what we just did!
 There is one more step we need to run through before we can be confident in how we are approaching the problem and that the code is the best we can make it.

 Beginner Note: If you are a brand new programmer, this might be too big of a step.
-In which case, you can skip this step for now.
+In this case, you can skip this step for now and just try to build something that works.

 Step 5.
 Design Your Interface